This post may contain affiliate links. Please read our disclosure policy.

 • Large eggs – Bring to room temperature for better mixing.
 Here’s the best way to crack an egg!

 • Buttermilk – This tangy buttermilk cuts through some of the sweetness and also adds moisture, richness, and flavor!
 Milk can be used instead, but the difference is noticeable.
+(As long as you have buttermilk, use the extra to make Southern Style Chess Pie!)

 • Unsalted butter – Allow your melted butter to cool slightly before adding it to the waffle batter.
 Vegetable oil or melted coconut oil could also be used.